WHO's First-Ever List Of The Dirty Dozen Superbugs

 Critical

-The highest priority is research and development for three families of multi-drug resistant bacteria, including E. Coli, that often prove fatal in hospitals and nursing homes.
-These often are "gut" bacteria, according to Tayler, found in the intestinal tract and are spread by the fecal contamination of food, water or operating room equipment.
+The highest priority is research and development for three families of multidrug resistant bacteria, including E. coli, that often prove fatal in hospitals and nursing homes.
+These often are "gut" bacteria, according to Tayler, found in the intestinal tract and spread by the fecal contamination of food, water or operating room equipment.

-" "These bugs...usually affect people in intensive care units," says Tayler at the WHO.
-"They get into your blood stream causing very severe life-threatening infections, life-threatening pneumonia and very, very nasty wound infections that are very hard to treat."
+"These bugs ... usually affect people in intensive care units," says Tayler.
+"They get into your bloodstream, causing very severe life-threatening infections, life-threatening pneumonia and very, very nasty wound infections that are very hard to treat."

 High priority